 Simply go to this address and then insert your username and password and click “login”

 As standard we make our One Suffolk websites as compatible as we can with the WCAG 2.1 International standard but there are things that as users you need to be aware of to ensure you make your website meet this standard.
 We suggest the process of ensuring your site meets the standard is a 3 stage process outline below.

 Ensuring your website meets the WCAG 2.1 standard, for the general user, can be a confusing and difficult process.
 We advise the first step you take is it do a scan of your website using government recommended software.
-We recommend using a website called "Wave".
+We recommend using a tool called "Wave".

 The exception to this rule is when an image is used purely for decoration; in this case, the alt text can be left empty so that the screen reader user is not distracted from the more important content on the page.
 For instance, images in Carousels or images in your header like your Logo do not need to be considered.